Two Priests on the Patio

 Called to Life Compelled to Love

-Sunday Nov 30, 2025
+Nov 30, 2025

 In this episode of Two Priests on the Patio, host Che Marville shifts the format to focus on a single powerful question from the growing community of listeners.
 Rev. Jeff Ward reads aloud a beautifully articulated letter from Jasmine, who asks what many women have wrestled with: How can I practice Christianity when so much of the language and imagery feels male-centred?
 How do I find God beyond the patriarchy?